NickMcConnell/AngbandPlus/IRONBAND-README.txt

 3. Wands now work differently - each type of wand allows you to cast the matching spell.
-You still need to make the spell failure check and pay the SP (though the spell cost is reduced by 1).
+You still need to make the spell failure check and pay the SP - but the spell cost is reduced by 1 and the failure chance is reduced.

 4. There are no staffs or rods.
 However there are Talismans.
 A talisman allows you to cast a family of spells more cheaply when it is